Federal Patient Protection and Affordable Care Act Notices

 Access to Obstetrical and Gynecological (OB/GYN) Care

 You do not need prior authorization from the Plan or from any other person (including a PCP) in order to obtain access to obstetrical or gynecological care from a health care professional in the Claims Administrator’s network who specializes in obstetrics or gynecology.
 The health care professional, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan, or procedures for making referrals.
-For a list of participating health care professionals who specialize in obstetrics or gynecology, call the telephone number on the back of your Identification Card.
+For a list of participating health care professionals who specialize in obstetrics or gynecology, call the telephone number on your Member Identification Card.

 HIPAA Special Enrollment Notice